tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 >[!WARNING]
 >
-> Refreshing the QuickStart Jar requires replacing the entire local development environment, resulting in a loss of all code, configuration and content in the local AEM repositories.
+> Updating the QuickStart Jar to a new version requires replacing the entire local development environment, resulting in a loss of all code, configuration and content in the local AEM repositories.
 Ensure that any code, config or content that should not be destroyed is safely committed to Git, or exported from the local AEM instance as AEM Packages.

-The version of AEM as a Cloud Service can be found via Cloud Manager.
+The version of AEM as a Cloud Service can be found via [Cloud Manager](https://my.cloudmanager.adobe.com/).

 + __Cloud Manager > Environments__, per environment specified by the __AEM Release__ label